unifyai/orchestra/docs/home/make_your_first_request.rst

 The method returns a string containing the model's response.

 The Python package supports both synchronous and asynchronous clients, as well as streaming responses.
-Refer to the `package documentation <https://github.com/unifyai/unify-llm-python?tab=readme-ov-file#unify-python-api-library>`_ for details.
+Check out the `package repo <https://github.com/unifyai/unify-llm-python?tab=readme-ov-file#unify-python-api-library>`_ for more information!